frejp/code-conventions/README.md

 This include folder/file structure

 ## U will need to add ur own add your own GitHub personal access token

+The API is currently pointed at an AWS gateway endpoint which adds an authentication header in order to use the API.
+Buy you should ur own API key.

 Add your token in the App.router.tsx file.
 Also add it in the .graphqlconfig in order to auto-generate typings from the graphql API